Buddy Dial: Pittsburgh Steelers

 On September 24, 1959, Dial was claimed off waivers by the Pittsburgh Steelers, teaming him with quarterback Bobby Layne.
+Dial had a streak begin in the latter part of the season, which saw him score a touchdown in each of the last three games.
 In 1960, Dial set a team record by having a 24.3-yard average per reception.
-He tallied 40 receptions for 972 yards and nine touchdowns.
+He tallied 40 receptions for 972 yards and nine touchdowns, with the first eight games of the year seeing him score a touchdown in each of them.
+In total, Dial had an 11-game streak with a touchdown scored, which was the third highest by a player in NFL history.

 In 1961, Dial registered 53 receptions (tied for eighth in the league) for 1,047 yards (fifth in the league), a 19.8-yard average (third in the league), and 12 touchdowns (second in the league and a Steelers franchise record).
 He became the first player in team history to gain 1,000 receiving yards and also set a team record with 235 receiving yards in the sixth game against the Cleveland Browns, including the longest pass play in Steelers history (88 yards).
 He set a franchise record by scoring at least one touchdown in 11 consecutive games.

 In 1962, he recorded 50 receptions for 981 and six touchdowns.
 After scoring a touchdown against the Dallas Cowboys, a loud cannon charge was set off in front of him (a Steelers tradition) as he ran into the endzone; this was memorialized by NFL Films as one of the league's greatest follies.
 The team made the Playoff Bowl, losing 10–17 against the Detroit Lions.

 In 1963, he collected 60 receptions (fifth in the league) for 1,295 yards (second in the league and breaking his club record), a 21.6-yard average (led the league) and 9 touchdowns (tied for seventh in the league).

 On January 1, 1964, with the team looking to shore up its defense, Dial was traded to the Dallas Cowboys in exchange for first-round draft choice Scott Appleton, who was selected by the Cowboys after previously agreeing to the deal with the Steelers.
 Appleton ended up signing with the Houston Oilers of the American Football League, who had also drafted him in the first round.
 The persistence both teams showed in their attempts to sign Appleton became known as the "Buddy Dial for Nothing" trade.

 Dial left with team records of 229 receptions for 4,723 receiving yards, 42 touchdown receptions, single-season touchdown receptions (12), single-game receiving yards (235), single-season receiving yards (1,295), career yard-per-reception average (21.6) and single-season yards-per-reception (24.3).
 He was a two-time Pro Bowl selection.

 In 2018, he was inducted into the Steelers Hall of Honor.